 - have worked a minimum of six months full-time for the PEI employer;

 - have a valid work permit and legal status in Canada;

-- possess a minimum education of secondary school;
+- possess a minimum education of secondary school diploma;

 - be between the ages of 18 and 59;

-- have at least two years of full-time work experience or relevant education in the past five years;
+- have a minimum two years of full-time work experience or relevant education in the past five years;

 - have sufficient financial resources to pay all immigration costs (including travel expenses) for you and your family to be able to establish in PEI; and